jblasz/CMS-thesis/README.md

+## Development setup

+Run `yarn`.

+Please copy the following to your .vscode/settings.json:

+`
+  "[javascript]": {
+    "editor.defaultFormatter": "esbenp.prettier-vscode",
+    "editor.formatOnSave": false
+  },
+  "[javascriptreact]": {
+    "editor.defaultFormatter": "esbenp.prettier-vscode",
+    "editor.formatOnSave": false
+  },
+  "[typescript]": {
+    "editor.defaultFormatter": "esbenp.prettier-vscode",
+    "editor.formatOnSave": false
+  },
+  "[typescriptreact]": {
+    "editor.defaultFormatter": "esbenp.prettier-vscode",
+    "editor.formatOnSave": false
+  },
+  "editor.codeActionsOnSave": {
+    "source.fixAll.eslint": true
+  }
+`
+NOTE: Automatic pre-commit linting is enabled, using `husky`.
+This means even if you completely ignore the linting setup as above, your commits *will be* modified, or possibly even rejected, by eslint.

+### Running locally

 For simple dev setup, run `yarn && yarn start`.

-For a production build dev setup (fewer warnings!), run `yarn && yarn watch` in one terminal, and `yarn serve` in another.
+For a production build dev setup (fewer warnings, but optimized and all that), run `yarn && yarn watch` in one terminal, and `yarn serve` in another.

 ## Available Scripts